jacobdbt2100/Python-Data-Analytics/README.md

 Perform exploratory data analysis (EDA) on a Sales dataset — import, clean, and summarise totals, averages, and missing values.

-## Week 3 — Data Visualisation with Matplotlib & Seaborn (Creating visual insights for presentation and storytelling)
+## Week 3 — Data Visualization with Matplotlib & Seaborn (Creating visual insights for presentation and storytelling)

 - Introduction to Matplotlib
 - Seaborn plots: countplot, scatterplot, heatmap